Tyrosinaemia type I

 Symptoms

-Please speak to your medical team to learn more about the symptoms of this condition.
+Please speak to your medical team to learn more about the symptoms and complications of this condition.

 Disability Impacts